 Myth 1: Everyone is entitled to Social Security disability.

 Wrong.
 Social Security is a very complex system with a long list of requirements you will have to meet to be eligible to receive benefits.
+It’s important to get an understanding of the social security disability requirements before you begin the application process so you know whether you are likely to qualify or not.
+Otherwise, you may end up being disappointed by the outcome.

 Myth 2: My neighbor got Social Security disability and my condition is worse than hers, so I should get my benefits just as quickly.